zsh2003818/MapQuiz/README.md

 # MapQuiz
-An Android App to test geographical knowledge.
+An App to test geographical knowledge.
 Support custom GeoJSON import.

 Designed specifically for Historical Geography and Classical Archaeology.
 It aims to overcome memory bottlenecks associated with large-scale site coordinates and highly cited reference locations in academic literature, fostering solid geospatial intuition through interactive visualization.